 Learning Games for Kids in Preschool

 Preschoolers are little sponges, constantly absorbing information about life as they play.
-Guide their brains in development with the following games.
+Guide their brains in development with the

 1. Whiteboard scrabble

 What can you do with a bag full of individual magnetic letters?
 Lots!